huwtl/penfold/README.md

 [![Build Status](https://travis-ci.org/qmetric/penfold.png)](https://travis-ci.org/qmetric/penfold)

-Penfold is responsible for managing queues of user defined tasks.
-A task is anything that can be represented by valid JSON.
+Penfold is responsible for managing queues of tasks.
+Penfold's understanding of a task is any valid JSON object.
-A queue is an ordered queue of tasks.

-Penfold is deployed as a standalone server, or mulitple standalone servers for a clustered environment.

-Penfold enforces immutability in its implementation and of its data with [CQRS and event sourcing](http://codebetter.com/gregyoung/2010/02/16/cqrs-task-based-uis-event-sourcing-agh/).

-Penfold is spoken to via a Restful API, based on the media type [HAL+JSON](http://stateless.co/hal_specification.html).

 The primary purposes that penfold was built for:

 * messaging
 * job scheduling

+Penfold is deployed as a standalone server, or mulitple standalone servers for a clustered environment.

+Penfold enforces immutability in its implementation, and of its use of data with [CQRS and event sourcing](http://codebetter.com/gregyoung/2010/02/16/cqrs-task-based-uis-event-sourcing-agh/).

+Penfold is spoken to via a Restful API, based on the media type [HAL+JSON](http://stateless.co/hal_specification.html).

 ## Quick start